AbiriaPlacide/Bi-directional-NEC-IR-remote-Interface/README.md

 ### Features
-  - shell interface using UART
+  - shell interface via UART.
+Can be accessed using PuTTY or Gtk-Term at Baudrate: 115200
-  - Transmision and Decoding
+  - Transmision and Decoding commands
   - Learning new commands using EEPROM as storage
   - retrieve info on a given command
   - delete commands